BabakAkbari/GTASim/README.md

 Follow the instructions in the link to [set up SITL](https://ardupilot.org/dev/docs/SITL-setup-landingpage.html).
 **Currently suport for copter has been developed in GTASim**.
 The JSON SITL backend allows GTASim to easily interface with ArduPilot using a standard JSON interface.
-Execute the following commands to launch SITL.
+Execute the following commands to launch SITL using JSON backend.
 This will open up MAVProxy's command line.
 ```
 cd ardupilot
 sim_vehicle.py -v ArduCopter --console --map -f json:GTASim_ip
 ```
 Go back to the game press `t` and type `/drone` in the text field.
 This will spawn a drone next to the PED on the ground in First-Person View.
-In order to switch between cameras press `t` and type `/cam` in the text field. go back to MAVProxy's command line and type `arm throttle` to arm the motors and then type `rc 3 1800` to lift the drone up.
+In order to switch between cameras press `t` and type `/cam` in the text field.
+Go back to MAVProxy's command line and type `arm throttle` to arm the motors and then type `rc 3 1800` to lift the drone up.
 For more infomation visit [Using SITL](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html)